elmomoilanen/Bootstrap-sampling-distribution/README.md

 ![](docs/bootstrap_distribution_corr.png)

 Notice that validity of the statistic is checked when calling the estimate method.
-If the check fails, a `StatisticError` exception will be raised.
-Furthermore, if the estimated sampling distribution is degenerate (e.g. data almost identical), a `BcaError` exception gets raised (in this case you may try to use True for smooth_bootstrap parameter).
-Both exceptions inherit from class `SampDistError` which can be imported directly from sampdist namespace.
+If this check fails, a `StatisticError` exception will be raised.
+Furthermore, if the estimated sampling distribution is degenerate (e.g. data almost identical), a `BcaError` exception gets raised (in this case you may try to use True for the smooth_bootstrap parameter).
+Both exceptions inherit from class `SampDistError` which can be imported directly from the sampdist namespace.

 ## Docs ##